johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > Suspect bad input or output cards on PLC.
             > It never hurts to turn power off and back on again if any kind of control issue is suspected and exercise all overloads while the machine is off as well.

-        2.  #### When machines move erratically, move uncommanded, stop uncommanded, won’t move, move at a speed unexpected, or lack a starting signal:
+        3.  #### When machines move erratically, move uncommanded, stop uncommanded, won’t move, move at a speed unexpected, or lack a starting signal:
-            > Ensure that all the controls are set correctly.
-            > Make sure all switches are in the operational positions.
-            > Check for error messages or error lights at the PLCs.
-            > Check for error messages or error lights at the VFDs.
-            > Check for error messages at the HMIs.
-            > It never hurts to just clear the machine, power down, and reset.

             > Check that photo eyes and reflectors are clean.
             > Check that sensors, reflectors, limit switches are adjusted and or focused properly.
             > Check if unwanted reflections are confusing photo eyes.